MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ```ts
 const torso = player.torso.get()
 ```

+The `foot` body part is an "abstract" location in between the two feet (directly below the avatar center point near the hips).

 Each body part has a has the standard global transform properties: [position](#position), [rotation](#rotation), and [scale](#scale) as well as [local](#local-transforms) versions: `localPosition`, `localRotation`, and `localScale`.
 There is also `forward` and `up`.